Table of Contents

 Qutubuddin Aibak

-He came from the region of Turkistan and he was a slave of Mohammad Ghori.
-He ruled as a Sultan from 1206 to 1210.
+Qutubuddin Aibak came from the Turkistan region and he was a slave of Mohammad Ghori.
+Aibak ruled as a Sultan from 1206 to 1210.
 While playing Polo, he fell from the horse and died in 1210.

 Iltutmish

-He was a slave of Aibak.
+Iltutmish was a slave of Aibak.
 He belonged to the Ilbari Turk clan of Turkistan.
-In 1211 Iltutmish occupied the throne of Delhi after killing Aram Shah and successfully ruled up to 1236.
+In 1211, Iltutmish occupied the throne of Delhi after killing Aram Shah and successfully ruled until 1236.

 Razia Sultan

-She was the first lady Sultan who ruled for three years, six months, and six days.
-From 1236 to 1240.
+She was the first lady Sultan who ruled for three years, six months, and six days from 1236 to 1240.
 She appointed Jamaluddin Yakut as the highest officer of cavalry.
-In 1240, the feudal lord (Subedar) of Bhatinda, Ikhtiyaruddin nobles imprisoned Razia and killed Yakut.
-To counter her enemies Razia married Altunia and once again attempted to regain power.
-On 13th October 1240, near Kaithal when Razia and Altunia were resting under a tree, some dacoits killed them.
+In 1240, the feudal lord (Subedar) of Bhatinda, Ikhtiyaruddin conspired against Razia.
+This led to Yukut being killed and Razia imprisoned.
+To counter her enemies, Razia married Altunia and attempted to regain power.
+On 13 October 1240, both Razia and Altunia were killed by dacoits while resting under a tree near Kaithal.

 Balban